realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 For example, instead of saying “Fixed Python code,” phrase it as “Saved the company over $50,000 in a weekend by fixing an error in a Python script.”

 Use examples that highlight transferable skills or those skills that can transfer from one job or industry to another.

+This is especially important if you are transitioning from another industry into the tech field.

+For example, troubleshooting is a skill often used in job descriptions for Automation Engineers.
+So, highlight examples from your work experience that demonstrate your ability to identify and fix problems.